 If the experience with COVID-19 has taught us anything, you never know when travel insurance is suddenly going to become extremely important.

-As we watched credit card issuers scramble to adjust their coverage and answer questions in light of the global pandemic, suddenly travel insurance wasn’t just a nice add-on to a credit card you barely ever use, but a potential lifeline for covering non-reimbursable flights, hotels, tours and other common carrier travel expenses.
+As we watched credit card issuers scramble to adjust their coverage and answer questions at the beginning of the pandemic in 2020, suddenly travel insurance wasn’t just a nice add-on to a credit card you barely ever use, but a potential lifeline for covering non-reimbursable flights, hotels, tours and other common carrier travel expenses.

 If you’re traveling and something potentially as unforeseen as a worldwide respiratory illness takes hold, below you’ll find credit cards with the best travel insurance policies.

-These cover everything from emergency evacuation and accidental death to more typical occurrences such as baggage loss and the suddenly crucial trip cancellation.
+These cover everything from emergency evacuation and accidental death to more typical occurrences such as baggage loss and trip cancellation.

 See related: Best travel credit cards